eyalabraham/rpi-gps-nav/README.md

 - *mapmeta.py* A program I wrote to figure out how to use the XML Python library, which I ended up using in `imgconvert.py` and `showrawimg.py`
 - *nmea.py* A parser for NMEA text sentences captured from GPS
 - *maproirotate.py* A program I wrote to test the algorithms for extracting a rotated ROI from a larger image.
 The algorithm is implemented in `nav.c` function `get_map_patch()`
-- *logger2kml.awk* and AWK script that processed my GPS logger data and converts them to a KML file readable by Google Earth.
+- *logger2kml.awk* AWK script that processes my GPS logger data and converts them to a KML file readable by Google Earth.
 The resulting KML can be used to display the logged paths on Google Earth.
 - *startup.sh* A shell script used to auto start the navigation app in Raspberry Pi.
 Link through `/etc/rc.local`
 - *maps/*  This directory holds the maps.xml description file that carries the necessary meta-data for the maps.
 The maps will also be stored here as raw RGP files converted by the `imgconvert.py` script from any graphic format into the necessary raw RGB. this directory should be copied onto a USB drive to be mounted on the Raspberry Pi file system.

 ## Hardware
 ### ASCII art block diagram of the hardware